SB20 - Flywheel Axle and Cog Bearing Service

 Servicing Axle and Cog Bearings requires the following steps:

-- Remove plastic covers, lower PCB and brake stay.
+- Remove lower PCB and brake stay.

 - Slide out flywheel.